 Peninsula Fine Arts Center

 The Peninsula Fine Arts Center (Pfac) was established in 1962 by a passionate group of art supporters from the Hampton Roads area looking for opportunities to create and exhibit artwork.
 It is accredited by the American Association of Art, one of only twenty non-collecting art centers with that recognition.
 Open Tuesday – Saturday 10 a.m. – 5 p.m., Sunday 1 p.m. – 5 p.m., Closed Monday.
-Admission for adults $7.50, free to kids 6 – under.
+Admission for adults $7.50, Seniors, Students, Teachers, AAA and Active Duty Military $6, children ages 6-12 $4, free to kids 6 – under.
+Group cost is $6 and discounted group costs $5.

 101 Museum Drive, Newport News, 23606